 How is a Whole House Air Filter Different?

 Aside from the different physical appearance, a whole house filter has longer longevity than standard 1 and 2 inch filters.
 A whole house air filter does not need to be changed as often due to it’s large surface area.
 In most cases, you will want to change these filters every 6 months instead of every 1 to 3 months like standards air filters.
 In some cases, you may be able to make it a year before changing it out.
 Like the standard filters, there are things such as location, pets, number of people in the home, allergies, and other contributing factors to consider.

 Do Whole Home Air Filters Cost More?

-Yes, on average whole house air filters will start around $25 and commonly range to $40+.
+Yes, on average whole house air filters will start around $25 to $40 and up range.
 Since you’ll likely change them less frequently you are likely to save or spend about the same as regular standard air filters.

 If you’ve never used a whole house air filter before the location of where it goes may surprise you.
 Directly in front of your HVAC is some ductwork — whole house filters go directly into that ductwork.
 Some have a cartridge or housing they fit in before being installed, other setups will allow for the filter to be inserted directly into a slot in the duct.